sarvaniputta/Final_Project/README.md

 After simulating the second scenario, we observed that allowing the bus to stop for a fixed time at certain stops did not have much effect on reducing the bunching.
 The percentage reduction in bunching was observed to be around 13% against the baseline whereas the reduction in average length of the queue was observed to be around 33% against the baseline.

 **Hypothesis 3:**
 After simulating the third scenario, we observed it's behaviour to be almost similar to that of the first scenario i.e. overtaking a delayed bus.
-The percentage reduction in bunching was s;ightly higher as compared to scenario 1, around 68% against the baseline.
+The percentage reduction in bunching was slightly higher as compared to scenario 1, around 68% against the baseline.
 The percentage reduction in average queue length was observed to be 53% against the baseline.